react-navigation/react-navigation.github.io/versioned_docs/version-5.x/custom-routers.md

 ### Blocking Navigation Actions

 Sometimes you may want to prevent some navigation activity, depending on your route.
-Let's say, you want to prevent going back if `isEditing` is `true`:
+Let's say, you want to prevent pushing a new screen if `isEditing` is `true`:

 ```js
 import { StackRouter } from '@react-navigation/native';